Short Description

 Trend description for K1b

-UK consumption of crop commodities in 2021 was responsible for an estimated 797.32 billion cubic-metres of scarcity-weighted blue water use worldwide, a decrease of 4.8% since 2005.
-Between 2016 and 2021 there has been an increase of 28.3%.
-Between 2020 and 2021 (the latest year) there was a 5% increase.
+UK consumption of crop commodities in 2022 was responsible for an estimated 758.27 billion cubic-metres of scarcity-weighted blue water use worldwide, a decrease of 9.4% since 2005.
+Between 2021 and 2022 (the latest year) there was a 7.6% decrease.
 Scarcity-weighted blue water use scales the blue water footprint (surface and groundwater consumed as a result of production) according to water availability in a region after human and aquatic ecosystem demands have been met.

 Assessment of change

-An increase (deterioration) in the amount of blue water used (scarcity weighted) was observed over the most recent 5 years of change for which trends can be assessed (2015 to 2020), as well as over the medium-term trend.
+An increase (deterioration) in the amount of blue water used (scarcity-weighted) was observed over the most recent 5 years of change for which trends can be assessed (2017-2022), as well as over the medium-term trend.
 Over the long-term trend however there has been an improvement (decrease).

-Change since 2018 has also been assessed, showing a decrease (improvement) in the area of the amount of blue water used (scarcity weighted) associated with UK consumption.
+Change since 2018 has also been assessed, showing an increase (deterioration) in the amount of blue water used (scarcity-weighted) associated with UK consumption.

 Table K1b: Assessment of change